 There is no specific time frame for when to progress from each stage to the next.
 Many factors will determine your injury rehabilitation status during your physiotherapist’s clinical assessment.

-You’ll find that in most cases, your physiotherapist will seamlessly progress between the rehabilitation phases as your clinical assessment and function improves.
+In most cases, you’ll find that your physiotherapist will seamlessly progress between the rehabilitation phases as your clinical assessment and function improve.